Dacrydium cupressinum: Description

 Dacrydium cupressinum (rimu) is a species of dioecious (either male or female) evergreen conifer in the family Podocarpaceae, and usually reaches 35 m in height, but may reach up to 60 m tall, and can have a stout trunk up to 1.5–2 m in diameter.
 The trunk is usually cylindrical and smooth.
 D. cupressinum grows in an erect (occasionally forked), and usually a monopodial manner, meaning it grows from the main stem.
-When reaching its maxium height, it is typically unbranched for 20 m of its height.
+When reaching its maximum height, it is typically unbranched for 20 m of its height.
 The tree exhibits a pyramid-like shape in the early growth stages, and the crown of mature trees evolves into a domed shape, with the main branches spreading outwards or ascending.

 Its bark is grey to dark-brown in colour, shedding in large, elongated, thick flakes.
 When the outer layers of bark flake off, a distinctive wavy pattern of parallel raised ridges is visible on the new bark beneath.
 These lines of ridges have been described as resembling the contour lines on a topographic map.
 Areas of bark between the ridges have small pointed projections with porous tissue that allow air to penetrate the bark, providing oxygen to the cells of the tree beneath the bark.
 The wood is typically a dark-red colour, gradually becoming a yellow-brown colour after exposure to sunlight.
 D. cupressinum has an estimated lifespan of 600–800 years, but can reach 1000 years old, although some specimens examined at the foothills of Mount Ruapehu suggest it may live as long as 1200 years.

-D. cupressinum is characterised by its drooping and hanging foliage.
+Dacrydium cupressinum is characterised by its drooping and hanging foliage.
 Juvenile branches are slender, with hanging branchlets.
 In adult specimens, there are fewer branches, which are spreading, and also have slender and hanging branchlets.
 The tree's leaves vary in colour from dark-green to bronze-green, red-green, or in some cases orange.
 They are typically a yellowish-green colour and about 4 mm long, and arranged in an overlapping pattern (imbricated).
 Juvenile leaves measure 4–7–(10) millimetres in length and 0.5–1 mm in width.
 They are acute, long and narrow, slightly curved, and vaguely sickle-shaped (subfalcate) in character.
 Subadult leaves are ascending and are 4–6 mm long.
 Adult leaves are similar, but they are flattened down (appressed), rigid, and are triangular in shape.